zelloptt/zello-channel-api/examples/README.md

-# Examples of using Zello Channel API
+# Examples of using the Zello Channel API

 There are example applications for the following platforms: